PriyankaAntony/MapReduce-Concept-in-Python/README.md

 # MapReduce-Concept-in-Python
 Implementation of matrix multiplication using both traditional and MapReduce paradigms to demonstrate distributed computing concepts.
-## About This Project
+## About This Work

-This project explores how matrix multiplication can be implemented using both the traditional mathematical approach and the MapReduce paradigm.
+This work explores how matrix multiplication can be implemented using both the traditional mathematical approach and the MapReduce paradigm.

 The goal was to better understand how large-scale computations can be broken down into smaller tasks and processed efficiently — a core idea behind distributed systems and big data frameworks.